fghaas/taiga-ansible/README.md

 - `taiga_secret_key`: defines the secret key used by both the backend and the events processor.

+You should set the following variables on the initial deployment run only.
+It is recommended that you set these from the command line with `ansible-playbook -e`:

+- `taiga_back_load_initial_user_data`: if `true`, populates the
+  database with initial user data.

+- `taiga_back_load_initial_project_templates`: if `true`, populates
+  the database with initial project templates.

 Other variables that you might want to set include:

 - `taiga_frontend_host`: defines the server name of your Taiga